 Adrenaline, Norepinephrine, Cortisol

-Adrenaline also known as Epinephrine is often referred to as the “Fight or Flight Hormone”.
-For interest only, the word Adrenalin without an ‘e’ was originally the trade mark of the Parke Davis & Co a pharmaceutical company founded in 1860 in Detroit USA.
+Adrenaline, also known as Epinephrine, is often referred to as the “Fight or Flight Hormone”.
+As a point of interest, the word Adrenalin without an ‘e’ was originally the trade mark of the Parke Davis & Co a pharmaceutical company founded in 1860 in Detroit USA.

 Cortisol is a steroid hormone, when it’s used for medication it’s called hydrocortisone, this has many uses including, inflammation, arthritis, immune disorders and a lot more.

 Cortisol is released into the blood stream under stressful situations, this hormone increases blood sugar but suppresses the body’s immune system.
 Cortisol is always present in the blood stream, the level of cortisol is higher in the morning, lower towards the end of the day, reducing even lower when we sleep.

 More on sleep in section 25.